 not needing to constrain to the national population projections nor follow the assumptions associated with them

 using different definitions of migration and population

 A challenge of producing projections and a time series based on historical data is that the quality of the data may not be consistent over the designated time period.
-For example, the 10-year migration variant was produced with input data whose methodology changed during the 10-year period.
-This means that any changes over time are liable to reflect a combination of both real world and methodological differences.
+For example, the 10-year migration variant was produced with input data where the methodology changed during the 10-year period.
+This means that any changes over time are liable to reflect a combination of both real-world and methodological differences.

 Comparability over time

 Each projection is internally consistent, so it can be interpreted as a consistent time series of projected populations for each year of the projection period.

 Comparability over time can also be used to describe the comparability of different sets of projections.
 Each set of subnational population projections is unique and is produced using trends based on the best data available at that time, including the latest population estimates.
 Therefore, each new set of projections supersedes the previous set.
 Although projections are broadly comparable over time, like-for-like comparisons are not straightforward.
 However, it is possible to observe what effect the most recent demographic trends, when built into projections for the future, have on the possible future population of local areas.